Pinal County, AZ Property Tax Search

 Assessed Value

-Assessed Limited Value is determined by multiplying the Limited Property Value with the assessment ratio.
+Assessed Limited Value is calculated by multiplying the property's Limited Property Value (LPV) by the applicable assessment ratio established by Arizona law.

 Property Tax

-Actual taxes might differ from the figures displayed here due to various abatement and financial assistance programs, staid aid and extra charges.
+Actual taxes may vary from the figures displayed here due to applicable abatement, financial assistance programs, state aid reductions and special districts charges.
 For more information please visit Pinal County's Assessor's Office, Treasurer or look up this property's current valuation and tax situation.

 Assessment History